Lot's Poor Choices

 Lot offers his virgin daughters to be raped instead of his guests.
 He may have recognized their true nature and wanted to save the town and the angels from disgrace.
 His sacrifice of his daughters showed that even though he brought it upon himself, he was sensitive to spiritual things and willing to make a sacrifice for righteousness sake.
 This action probably saved him.

 The angels blind the mob and save Lot and his daughters from them.

 12Then the two men said to Lot, "Whom else have you here?
 A son-in-law, and your sons, and your daughters, and whomever you have in the city, bring them out of the place; 13for we are about to destroy this place, because their outcry has become so great before the Lord that the Lord has sent us to destroy it."
 14Lot went out and spoke to his sons-in-law, who were to marry his daughters, and said, "Up, get out of this place, for the Lord will destroy the city."
 But he appeared to his sons-in-law to be jesting.

-Here is one of the saddest scenes of the Old Testament, Lot a righteous man, who has compromised in the world, not able to save his own family because his compromise has rendered him morally useless in witnessing to his own children.
+Here is one of the saddest scenes of the Old Testament.
+Lot, a righteous man, who has compromised in the world, not able to save his own family because his compromise has rendered him morally weak in witnessing to his own children.